 Most Planning Permit applications are required to be advertised to owners and occupiers of nearby land.

-If Council decides that advertising is required, you will receive a letter giving options for you to undertake advertising yourself or for Council to undertake advertising for a fee.
+If Council decides that advertising is required, Council will undertake the advertising on your behalf for a fee.

 - Public Notice Requirements (63.37 KB)